koopa1338/tarpit-analyzer/README.md

-# tarpit-analyzer
+# Tarpit log parser

-Little utility to get some information of a tarpit log file, still in development.
+A crate with a parsing function and types to parse a tarpit log.